 Types of Sources

-Hevo integrates with multiple Sources.
+Hevo integrates with more than 150 data Sources.
 Based on their implementation, these are broadly categorized as:

 • SaaS Sources